talla-ui/lib-comp/docs/ref/CalendarSelectField.md

 - [<!--{ref:property}-->locale](CalendarSelectField_base_locale.md) \
     Localization settings for the calendar, an instance of [CalendarViewLocale](CalendarViewLocale.md).
 - [<!--{ref:property}-->styles](CalendarSelectField_base_styles.md) \
-    A set of styles that are applied to this composite, an instance of [CalendarSelectFieldStyles](CalendarSelectFieldStyles.md).
+    A set of styles that are applied to this component, an instance of [CalendarSelectFieldStyles](CalendarSelectFieldStyles.md).
 - [<!--{ref:property}-->calendarViewStyles](CalendarSelectField_base_calendarViewStyles.md) \
     Styles for the calendar view, an instance of [CalendarViewStyles](CalendarViewStyles.md).

 ## Related

 - [<!--{ref:class}-->class CalendarSelectFieldStyles](CalendarSelectFieldStyles.md) \
-    Style configuration for a [CalendarSelectField](CalendarSelectField.md) composite.
+    Style configuration for a [CalendarSelectField](CalendarSelectField.md) component.
 - [<!--{ref:class}-->class CalendarViewLocale](CalendarViewLocale.md) \
-    Localization configuration for a [CalendarView](CalendarView.md) composite.
+    Localization configuration for a [CalendarView](CalendarView.md) component.
 - [<!--{ref:class}-->class CalendarViewStyles](CalendarViewStyles.md) \
-    Style configuration for a [CalendarView](CalendarView.md) composite.
+    Style configuration for a [CalendarView](CalendarView.md) component.